laurenpmarazzi/fastGeneMI/README.md

 ## Documentation

-Full documentation is available in fastGeneMI-manual.pdf
+Full documentation is available in [fastGeneMI-manual.pdf](fastGeneMI-manual.pdf).